 Disclaimer: I am not a doctor or mental health professional.
-I am simply a Mom and Grandmother with life experience and the opinions listed below are strictly my own.
+I am simply a Mother/Grandmother with life experience and the opinions listed below are strictly my own.

 1. Be consistent

 Imagine for a moment that you have started a new job.
-You have read all about your job description; what is considered appropriate attire, the time frames for taking breaks and lunch, retirement and insurance programs, how to earn vacation time, how much sick leave is allowed, where to park, etc… You go to work and proceed to do your job.
+You have read your job description.
+You know what is considered appropriate attire, the time frames for taking breaks and lunch, retirement and insurance programs, how to earn vacation time, how much sick leave is allowed, where to park, etc… You go to work and proceed to do your job.

 I don’t know about you, but I personally could not work in that kind of environment.
-I would be feeling a whole range of emotions such as anxiety, insecurity, self-doubt, questioning my choices and self-worth, frustration, anger and even some hostility.
-I would also lose respect for my boss, make light of any, (or all), of his decisions and eventually pack up my belongings and find a different job elsewhere.
+Feelings of anxiety, insecurity, self-doubt, and frustration would eventually overwhelm me.
+It would be hard to respect my boss and I would probably question his decisions.
+Eventually, I would pack up my belongings and find a different job.

 Little Johnny isn’t exactly sure what he can get by with and what he can’t; which can lead to continual feelings of anxiety and uncertainty.
 It can also lead your child into becoming more and more defiant towards you.